rui314/mold/docs/glossary.md

 ```

 The above `callq` is the instruction to call a function at the
 machine code level.
-It's opcode is `0xe8` in x86-64, so the
+Its opcode is `0xe8` in x86-64, so the
 instruction begins with `0xe8`.
 The following four bytes are
 displacement; that is, the address of the branch target relative to
 the end of this `callq` instruction.
 Notice that the displacement is
 0. The compiler couldn't fill the displacement because it has no
 idea as to where `foo` will be at runtime.
-So, the compiler write 0
+So, the compiler writes 0
-as a placeholder and instead write a relocation `R_X86_64_PLT32`
+as a placeholder and instead writes a relocation `R_X86_64_PLT32`
 with `foo` as its associated symbol.
 The linker reads this
 relocation, computes the offsets between this call instruction and
-function `foo` and overwrite the placeholder value 0 with an actual
+function `foo` and overwrites the placeholder value 0 with an actual
 displacement.

 There are many different types of relocations.
 For example, if you